dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 ### For product and partnerships

-If you'd like to become a formal partner, have product feedback/questions, or are interested in integrating, [reach out](mailto:semantic-layer@dbtlabs.com) to the Product and Partnership team.
+If you'd like to become a formal partner, have product feedback/questions, or are interested in integrating, email the [Product and Partnership team](mailto:semantic-layer@dbtlabs.com).

 <!-- rewrite a little and would like to see if i can include a button -->